 Mistake #3: Trying to appeal to everyone

 Don’t try to appeal to everyone in your ad.
-Speak only candidates with the “right stuff” for your team.
+Speak only to candidates with the “right stuff” for your team.
 Your new sales hires must mesh with your company’s DNA and sales culture.

 Mistake #4: Writing a job description that’s too long or too short